 Torre Dei Lamberti

-Torre dei Lamberti is located in the Piazza Delle Erbe, overlooking the entire Piazza and offering breathtaking views at 84 meters after you climb it and reach the top.
+Torre dei Lamberti is located in the Piazza Delle Erbe, offering a breathtaking overlooking view entire Piazza on top at 84 meters.
 Here is the exact location of the tower if you need directions when you visit.

 You will not only see the roofs of the houses in Verona, spires of the churches, and other towers in the city from Torre dei Lamberti.
 On clear weather, the sceneries extend far beyond the Adige River up to the snow-capped mountains of the Alps.

 At the top of Torre dei Lamberti, you’d probably feel that you’re transported back into the past.
 The absence of modern buildings and the presence of roof-tiled houses are such a nostalgic view.